xbmc/hebbot-config/report_template.md

 ---

-Update on what happened across the Kodi project recent days.
+Update on what happened across the Kodi project previously.

 {{sections}}